Support Revolver by going AD-FREE

 Thankfully, Scott’s proposed police reform bill was not nearly as bad.
 While he sought to impose a de facto national ban on police chokeholds, Scott avoided the left’s more toxic and destructive demands, like an end to qualified immunity and widespread defunding of police departments.

 Nevertheless, Scott must be held accountable.
-Police racism and violence is a fake crisis, but Scott helped the left create a real one.
-By spreading the lie that police are systemically racist, and that they regularly kill black Americans for the color of their skin, Scott contributed to the nationwide “racial reckoning” which caused mass riots, a police pullback, and an explosion in crime rates that claimed thousands of lives.
+The alleged epidemic of police racism and violence is a fake crisis, but Scott helped the left create a real one.
+By spreading the lie that police are systemically racist and that they regularly kill black Americans for the color of their skin, Scott contributed to the nationwide “racial reckoning,” which caused mass riots, a police pullback, and an explosion in crime rates that claimed thousands of lives.

 This isn’t just a moral matter.
 It’s also a political one.
-President Trump’s much-heralded gains with minority voters in 2020 had nothing to do with the Platinum Plan, or criminal justice reform, or Diamond and Silk.
-Instead, as progressive data scientist David Shor made clear in a recent interview with New York magazine, it had everything to do with Democratic pro-crime policies:
+President Trump’s much-heralded gains with minority voters in 2020 had nothing to do with the Platinum Plan, criminal justice reform, or Diamond and Silk.
+Instead, as progressive data scientist David Shor made clear in a recent interview with New York magazine, his gains had everything to do with Democratic pro-crime policies:

 [W]e looked specifically at those voters who switched from supporting Hillary Clinton in 2016 to Donald Trump in 2020 to see whether anything distinguishes this subgroup in terms of their policy opinions.
 What we found is that Clinton voters with conservative views on crime, policing, and public safety were far more likely to switch to Trump than voters with less conservative views on those issues.
 And having conservative views on those issues was more predictive of switching from Clinton to Trump than having conservative views on any other issue-set was.

-If President Trump sees minority voters as his way to win back the White House, than the anti-police rhetoric of Tim Scott is the last thing he or the party needs.
+If President Trump sees minority voters as his way to win back the White House, then the anti-police rhetoric of Tim Scott is the last thing he or the party needs.

 3. Scott accepts the same endless foreign policy interventionism as his fellow South Carolinians.